Veinar/envcloak/README.md

 Welcome to EnvCloak, the ultimate sidekick for developers, ops folks, and anyone who’s ever accidentally committed an API key to version control.
 (Yes, I know… it happens to the best of us. 😅) EnvCloak takes the stress out of managing environment variables by wrapping them in the cozy blanket of encryption, so you can focus on building awesome things—without the lingering fear of a security breach.

+> If you find EnvCloak useful, please ⭐ the repository.
+It helps others discover this project! - thank you!

 ## 🛠️ Installation

 In order to install `envcloak` simply run: